| %incleftnav% %asskeyword%

 with the entrepreneurs and companies that are generating new

+ideas, better jobs, and greater wealth.
 The President congratulates the Congress for already taking

 bipartisan action to help small businesses.
 The 2001 Economic